-You can re-start the Identity Data Store using the bin/stop-ds command with the --restart or -R option.
+Re-start the Data Store using the bin/stop-ds command with the --restart or -R option.
 Running the command is equivalent to shutting down the server, exiting the JVM session, and then starting up again.
-Shutting down and restarting the JVM requires a re-priming of the JVM cache.
-To avoid destroying and re-creating the JVM, use an in-core restart, which can be issued over LDAP.
-The in-core restart will keep the same Java process and avoid any changes to the JVM options.

-• Go to the server root directory.
-Using an in-core restart (via the loopback interface), run the bin/stop-ds command with the -R or --restart options.
+Go to the server root directory, and run the bin/stop-ds command with the -R or --restart options.